nickwells/param.mod/README.md

 This illustrates a simple use of the param package with a simple boolean flag and an integer which is checked to ensure it's less than 42.
 You can specify the behaviour much more precisely if you want.

+The recommended way of writing your code is to have a paramset.go file which contains just a makeParamSet function.
+This should take a pointer to a Prog struct (which is unique to the program).
+The Prog struct members should be set by the parameters (so you don't have any global variables) and the makeParamSet func will panic (due to the paramset.NewOrPanic call) and so can be tested by calling it from within a panic-safe wrapper.

 Additionally you can have positional parameters as well as named parameters.
 These must come at the front of the supplied parameters and can